MrStarbird/PStar4-Randomizer/Readme.txt

 Thanks and shoutouts to the Phantasy Star IV speedrunning community for inspiring me to work on this randomizer and those who have offered to test the program out.
 These include but are not limited to: Jencey86, KillerSPER, Zexerousheroes, kaiten619, TylertheDriver, Jiseed, and Bichphuongballs.

-Big thanks to Lory_90 for contributing all of the information needed to allow for Text Skipping.
+Big thanks to Lory_90 for contributing all of the information needed to allow for Text Skipping, Save Anywhere, and Chest Randomization/Shuffling.

 Huge thanks to Serria for putting up with me working on this Randomizer for months now.